 What is a hotel’s biggest source of revenue?

 In today’s highly competitive hospitality market, hotel owners and managers are under constant pressure to improve profitability.
-But before implementing new strategies, it’s essential to understand the foundation of hotel income.
+But before implementing new strategies to improve hotel revenue, it’s essential to understand the foundation of hotel income.
 So, what is a hotel’s biggest source of revenue?

 Core revenue stream: room revenue